peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * The distance of the closest multiple.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the given precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the specified precision.

 ### RoundToExponent